 The spokeswoman said “It is wrong and irresponsible to conflate claims of impolitic behavior or consensual sexual contact later regretted with an untrue claim of criminal conduct, and his lawyers will respond in the appropriate legal forum with evidence disproving the claims against him.”

 PAUL WEBSTER, Pres. of Production, Miramax, 1995-97: I think Harvey’s career is over.
 But you know, who knows?
 Anything can happen.

 NARRATOR: As of now, police in Los Angeles, New York and London are investigating rape and sexual assault allegations going back to the 1980s.
-New York’s attorney general has filed a civil rights case against Weinstein and the Weinstein Company.
+The New York attorney general’s office has filed a civil rights case against Weinstein and the Weinstein Company – which declared bankruptcy and is now in the process of being sold.
 And a group of models and actresses is pursuing a class action lawsuit against him.

 ZOE BROCK: I don’t want to go down in history as Harvey Weinstein’s assault victim, but I damn well will if it’s going to help put him in jail or it’s going to change the system.
 I will.

 REPORTER: Harvey, you doing OK?

 HARVEY WEINSTEIN: Guys, I’m not doing OK.
 I’m trying.
 I got to get help, guys.
 You know what?
 We all make mistakes.
 Second chance, I hope, OK?

 CATHY SCHULMAN: It saddens me that everybody woke up because of Harvey Weinstein.
 On the other hand, thank God we’ve woken up.